LIMUNIMI/NITHphoneWrapper/README.md

 ### Option 2: Install Pre-built APK

-1. Download the latest APK from releases
+1. Download the latest APK from releases (directly on your device, or transfer it)
-2. Transfer to your Android device
-3. Enable "Install from Unknown Sources" in Settings > Security
+2. Enable "Install from Unknown Sources" in Settings > Security
-4. Open the APK file and tap Install
+3. Open the APK file and tap Install

 ## Quick Start Guide